zowe/zowe-explorer-vscode/docs/early-access/v3/Extenders.md

 - `ZoweVsCodeExtension.showVsCodeMessage` removed in favor of `Gui.showMessage`.
 - `ZoweVsCodeExtension.inputBox` removed in favor of `Gui.showInputBox`.
 - `ZoweVsCodeExtension.promptCredentials` removed in favor of `ZoweVsCodeExtension.updateCredentials`.

+## New APIs Added

+- `ICommand.issueUnixCommand` added for issuing Unix Commands